 Education

-The SFGH campus is a major educational site for the UCSF School of Medicine.
-At any given time, more than one-third of all UCSF residents and students are working or training at SFGH.
-The Surgery rotation at SFGH is a favorite of third year and fourth year medical students because of the range of patients cared for and the dedication of the teaching faculty.
+The Zuckerberg San Francisco General campus is a major educational site for the UCSF School of Medicine.
+At any given time, more than one-third of all UCSF residents and students are working or training at ZSFG.
+The surgery rotation there is a favorite of third year and fourth year medical students because of the range of patients cared for and the dedication of the teaching faculty.
 Students receive didactic lectures in all areas of general surgery, become an integral part of the "Trauma Team" and rotate through our busy Emergency Department.
 Fourth year students serve as "Sub- Interns" with greater degrees of responsibility.
 Daily faculty teaching rounds and extensive exposure to a wide range of operative procedures are key components of the educational program.

-Residents in the UCSF Surgery program rotate on several surgical services and in the SICU during their five years of clinical training.
-The very active trauma program and the challenging variety of patient co-morbidities make the resident experience at SFGH a key component of UCSF surgery training.
+Residents in the UCSF Department of Surgery program rotate on several surgical services and in the SICU during their five years of clinical training.
+The very active trauma program and the challenging variety of patient co-morbidities make the resident experience at Zuckerberg San Francisco General a key component of UCSF surgery training.
 Progressive clinical and leadership responsibility culminate the Chief Resident experience in the final years of training.

 Research